 The RIVER CLASS elite competitors finish in about 5 hours, but most recreational athletes arrive at the finish by late afternoon, 6 to 10 hours after starting.

 Kayaking 25/18 km

-The paddling for the Solo category includes class 2 rapids, moving water, and lake paddling.
-There are two compulsory portages past the dangerous rapids: Forsaforsen (200 m portage) and Tegeforsen (300-400 m portage).
-The last section is 5 km across Åre Lake plus a final portage (200 m) up to the kayak drop-off.
+The RIVER CLASS begins with an “on-water” start and includes class II rapids, moving water, and lake paddling.
+There are two compulsory portages past waterfalls: "Forsaforsen" (approx. 300 m portage) and Tegeforsen (350 m).
+The last section follows the LAKE CLASS course 6 km across Åre Lake to the transition area.